 Q: How do you bet on a horse at the track?

 Wondering how you would bet on a race if you did attend in person?

-Well, you usually cannot use your mobile device to bet online, unfortunately—not if you are actually at the race track.
+Well, you can usually use your mobile device to bet online.
+Unfortunately, you cannot if you are actually at the race track.
 Many racecourses have a ban on mobile use for betting.

 That means you need to place your bet by waiting in line at the teller window.

 When you get to the window, there are four items of information you need to give the teller:

 - The type of bet you are placing.

 - The number(s) of the horse on which you are wagering.

 With a complex bet, you probably should write all that down before you get to the window, especially as a beginner.
 That way you do not screw up your bet.